Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

-Architectural decision support is the purpose most frequently investigated in the reviewed studies, appearing in 30\% of them.
+Architectural decision support is the purpose most frequently investigated in the reviewed studies, appearing in 38\% (18) of them (Table \ref{tab:RQ1:purpose_LLM} - \textbf{RQ$_{1.1}$}).
 This suggests that the primary focus of current research on GenAI in software architecture is its application in assisting architectural decision-making.
-For example, \oscite{Arias24} use GenAI to generate microservice names, while \oscite{Prakash24} use it to support software design and requirement engineering, and \oscite{Jose24} use it to guide software architects in making architectural decisions.
-Similarly, the second most frequent purpose for using GenAI in the case of reverse engineering for architectural reconstruction appears in 22\% of the cases.
-On the other hand, the least explored uses are Reverse Engineering for Traceability (\oscite{Fuchb25}) and Migration \& Re-engineering (\oscite{Singh24}), each of which appeared only in 2\% of the studies (Table \ref{tab:RQ1:purpose_LLM} - \textbf{RQ$_{1.1}$}).
+For example, \wlcite{Arias24} uses GenAI to generate microservice names, while~\glcite{Prakash24} uses it to support software design and requirement engineering, and~\wlcite{Jose24} uses it to guide software architects in making architectural decisions.
+Similarly, the second most frequent purpose for using GenAI in the case of reverse engineering for architectural reconstruction appears in 19\% (9) of the cases.
+On the other hand, the least explored uses are Reverse Engineering for Traceability (\glcite{Fuchb25}) and Migration \& Re-engineering (\wlcite{Singh24}), each of which appeared only in 2\% (1) of the studies (Table \ref{tab:RQ1:purpose_LLM} - \textbf{RQ$_{1.1}$}).

-\begin{keyTakeAways}[RQ$_{1.1}$ (Why GenAI in SA)] LLMs are primarily used for architectural decision support (30\%) and reverse engineering (37\%), with less focus on tasks like migration, re-engineering, and traceability. \end{keyTakeAways}
+\begin{keyTakeAways}[RQ$_{1.1}$ (Why GenAI in SA)] LLMs are primarily used for architectural decision support (38\%) and reverse engineering (21\%), with less focus on tasks like migration, re-engineering, and traceability. \end{keyTakeAways}